16 Sep The Northern Lights in Iceland

-The end of September brings back memories of my trip last autumn to Iceland.
-My mission: to see the Northern Lights.
+The end of September brings back memories of my four-day trip last autumn to see the Northern Lights in Iceland.

-I fell in love with my horse (Icelandic pride means that their native ponies are called horses), and also the evening lamb stews in the farmhouse where we stayed; they were made with the most delicious vegetables, all grown on the island using geothermal energy.
+I went riding for three days with Ishestar, exploring the southeastern part of the island.
+I fell in love with my horse (Icelandic pride means that their native ponies are called horses), and the evening lamb stews in the farmhouse where we stayed, made with the most delicious vegetables, all grown on the island using geothermal energy.

-- Feeling the strength of the Atlantic elements: the wind & the rain, & the night skies.
+- Feeling the strength of the Atlantic elements – the wind & the rain – and seeing the stars in the clear night skies.

-- Dinner at Fish Market, run by Hrefna Rósa Sætran – one of Iceland’s best chefs & who lives in the same nearby neighbourhood as the singer Björk, the country’s best-known celebrity.
+- Dinner at Fish Market, run by Hrefna Rósa Sætran – one of Iceland’s best chefs, and who lives in the same nearby neighbourhood as the singer Björk, the country’s best-known celebrity.
 The restaurant is right in the centre of town – as are most things – and serves the best of Icelandic ingredients with an Asian twist.